quiet-ranger/springbootprimer/chapter-001/README.md

 3. Your favourite IDE

 # Steps
-1. Head to https://start.spring.io/ and make the following selections:
+1) Head to https://start.spring.io/ and make the following selections:

         Project Type: Maven
         Language: Java
         Spring Boot: 2.7.0 (M2)
         Group: com.example
-        Artifact: hello
+        Artifact: chapter-001
         Name: hello
         Package name: com.example.hello
         Packaging: jar
         Java: 11
         Dependencies: Spring Web

-2. Click on generate and save the file locally (will be named hello.zip)
+2) Click on generate and save the file locally (will be named chapter-001.zip)

-3. Unzip to your project directory, say ~/springbootprimer
+3) Unzip to your project directory, say ~/springbootprimer

-4. Enter IDE (here we use Eclipse Spring Tool Suite 4).
+4) Enter IDE (here we use Eclipse Spring Tool Suite 4).
 Use File / Import option

-5. Create the following additional classes which are not generated:
+5) Create the following additional classes which are not generated:

-   1. __Greeting__ A resource representation class (a regular POJO) to hold the message
+	- __Greeting__ - A resource representation class (a regular POJO) to hold the message
-   2. __GreetingController__ The entry point that handles HTTP requests and responses
+	- __GreetingController__ - The entry point that handles HTTP requests and responses

 Contrary to what is instructed [here](https://spring.io/guides/gs/rest-service/), it is important that these two new classes are created on the directory where the main SpringBootApplication, HelloApplication, exists or a sub-directory of it.
 If you don't do this, at runtime the controller cannot be found.

-+ Greeting.java will be automatically converted to JSON on the response by the Jackson JSON library.
+Greeting.java will be automatically converted to JSON on the response by the Jackson JSON library.

-+ GreetingController.java is the resource controller, the component that will actually receive the requests because it is marked with the annotation @RestController.
+GreetingController.java is the resource controller, the component that will actually receive the requests because it is marked with the annotation @RestController.
 Its greeting method both contains a path mapping and the specification for an optional query parameter with a default value.

-6. Open a terminal and run:
+6) Open a terminal and run:

         ./mvnw clean package
         ./mvnw spring-boot:run

-7. Once the server is ready (you should see "Completed Initialization" on the console) you can try accessing from a browser:
+7) Once the server is ready (you should see "Completed Initialization" on the console) you can try accessing from a browser:

 https://www.example.com:8080/greeting